panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 Now is the right moment to introduce `forwardRef()`.

 `forwardRef()` is a [higher-order component](https://dev.to/nibble/higher-order-components-in-react-4c7h) that wraps a React component.
-The wrapped component works same way as the original component but also receives as *the second parameter a `ref`: the forwarded ref from the parent component*.
+The wrapped component works the same way as the original component but also receives as *the second parameter a `ref`: the forwarded ref from the parent component*.

 Assigning the forwarded `ref` in the wrapped component to a tag `<div ref={ref} />` connects the DOM element to `parentRef` in the parent component.